Nihal-VS/MNIST_ML_AI_project/README.md

 - Pixel values normalized to range [0, 1]
 - Data shuffled and split into training and development sets

+This project uses the MNIST handwritten digits dataset.

+The dataset is **not included** in this repository.
+If the dataset is not found locally, the code will automatically download MNIST from **OpenML** and store it in the `data/` directory.

+This ensures the project can be run on any system without manual dataset setup.

 ---

 ## ▶️ How to Run the Project